Skip to content

 ui.run(title='RoSys')

-By registering itself with the persistence module and implementing backup, restore and needs_backup, RoSys will automatically write the value to a file in the directory ~/.rosys/.
-The filename contains the name of the module from where the register call was made.
+By deriving from PersistentModule and implementing backup and restore, RoSys will automatically write the value to a file in the directory ~/.rosys/.
+The filename contains the name of the module.
 After restarting the script, the value will be restored to its last state.

-The needs_backup flag can be set to True to enforce a backup within RoSys' next backup cycle, which happens every 10 seconds.
-During shutdown, all backups are performed, independent of the needs_backup flag.
+The request_backup method can be called to enforce a backup within RoSys' next backup cycle, which happens every 10 seconds.
+During shutdown, all backups are performed, independent of whether request_backup has been called.

 You should choose wisely which values to persist.
 Try to avoid consuming unnecessary CPU and IO bandwidth for volatile things like wheel odometry or other sensor readings.